 Fast-draining batteries are the quickest way to spoil festive fun as we're using our mobile devices for entertainment, gaming, social media and more.
 Until phone, tablet and other batteries are able to endure an entire day's heavy use, power banks are necessary gadgets to have around.
 Small and typically pretty cheap, they also make excellent gifts and stocking fillers.

-Power banks are usually reasonably affordable, though as with all consumer tech you'll find yourself paying through the nose for the top brands or fancy features.
+As with all consumer tech you'll find yourself paying over the odds for the top brands or fancy features.
 Hence we've put together our pick of the very best power bank deals available, as well as some handy buying advice tips.

 Best Power Bank Deals

 Now: £26.99 (£5 off + £3 with voucher)

 Power Bank Buying Advice

 All power banks have the same primary function: to charge other devices over USB.
 However, you'll find a variety of designs, some with multiple USB outputs and others that include Lightning or USB-C as well as the standard USB-A and Micro-USB ports.
 These days you can also find power banks that charge wirelessly, recharge themselves using solar power, and have power outputs high enough for a laptop or games console.

 The number and type of inputs and outputs, whether or not there's an LCD screen, and extra features such as waterproofing and passthrough charging are all down to the user.
 The two things you really need to watch out for are capacity and power output.